Aashvin/hand-tracking-robot-control/README.md

 Note that <refresh_rate> is the desired refresh rate for the experiment in Hz.
 Running this with a refresh rate that already exists will create another trial file for the desired refresh rate.

+Once the robot has moved to its starting pose, press SPACE to start the experiment and ESC to finish the experiment.

 ### Kinova Robots

+#### Hand Rotation Experiments

 Open two terminals or tabs and source your catkin workspace in both: